 “There have been some studies showing that people who cut back on medicines are at increased risk for hospitalizations and emergency department visits, which we know are very expensive forms of care,” said Patel.

-Some research estimates that when people don’t take their medications as prescribed for a chronic health condition, it costs the U.S. health care system between $100 billion and $289 billion annually.
+Some estimates that when people don’t take their medications as prescribed for a chronic health condition, it costs the U.S. health care system between $100 billion and $289 billion annually.

 This includes people not filling their prescriptions due to high cost, skipping doses, or cutting their pills in half to make them last longer.
 It also includes people forgetting to take their medications or not taking them because of side effects.

-Other studies on Medicare enrollees found that older adults sometimes cut back on basic needs such as food in order to pay for their medications.
+Other on Medicare enrollees found that older adults sometimes cut back on basic needs such as food in order to pay for their medications.

 Although high drug costs can deter people from taking their medications, lower costs can have the opposite effect.